 The Hidden Agenda

 Most people have agendas, many of which are hidden.
-The most frequent hidden agenda in marriage counseling is a simple two word phrase that we are convinced will make marriage counseling successful: “Fix him” or “Fix her.”
+As a marriage counselor, the most frequent hidden agenda I see is a simple two word phrase that couples are convinced will make marriage counseling successful: “Fix him” or “Fix her.”
 After all, our issues are smaller and theirs are bigger.
 If the spouse’s bigger issues are addressed, my little issues will go away.

 Marriage counseling, at best, has a 50% success rate with the best of counselors.
 Although there may be many reasons for this, marriage counseling is often not successful because husbands or wives find it difficult to see beyond their hurt.
 They look at the hurtful actions of their spouse while having a difficult time seeing or understanding how their own actions are impacting the marriage.
 In other words, we see ourselves more as the victims of our spouses, rather than active participants in a bad marriage.
 If we do recognize our own actions, we understate how our actions impact the other person.
 Or to put it another way, we see our own actions as the speck, and our spouse’s actions as the log.